UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction

 \subsection{Optimizing a low dimensional representation}

 Let $Y = \{Y_1,\ldots,Y_N\} \subseteq \mathbb{R}^d$ be a low dimensional ($d \ll n$) representation of $X$ such that $Y_i$ represents the source data point $X_i$.
-In contrast to the source data where we want to estimate a manifold on which the data is uniformly distributed, we know the manifold for $Y$ is $\mathbb{R}^d$ itself.
+In contrast to the source data where we want to estimate a manifold on which the data is uniformly distributed, a target manifold for $Y$ is chosen apriori (usually this will simply be $\mathbb{R}^d$ itself, but other choices such as $d$-spheres or $d$-tori are certainly possible) .
 Therefore we know the manifold and manifold metric apriori, and can compute the fuzzy topological representation directly.
 Of note, we still want to incorporate the distance to the nearest neighbor as per the local connectedness requirement.
 This can be achieved by supplying a parameter that defines the expected distance between nearest neighbors in the embedded space.